NobodyXu/swaystatus/README.md

 It is written completely in C/C++ to make it as lightweight as possible and specifically, to avoid creating new processes every second as in bash script.

-It uses libraries like `libasound` and `libnm` to retrieve battery, volume and network information as opposed to using `amixer` or `nmcli`.
+It uses libraries like `libasound` and glibc function `getifaddrs` to retrieve volume information as opposed to using `amixer` and `ip addr`.

 For battery, backlight, load, and meminfo, it reads directly from `/sys/class/power_supply`, `/sys/class/backlight`, `/proc/loadavg` and `/proc/meminfo`.

-On my x86-64 computer, it compiles to a single binary that is only `49K` large using `clang-11`.
+On my x86-64 computer, it compiles to a single binary that less than `60K` using `clang-11`.

 ## Runtime Dependency
  - libasound.so.2